Adjusting for informative cluster size in pseudo-value based regression approaches with clustered time to event data: Non-parametric estimators for the marginal state occupation probabilities

 \subsection{Marginal estimators for clustered data when cluster size is informative}

 Consider the situation where the event history of a cluster of patients is described by a multistate model and the event history of patients belonging to the same cluster are correlated while the processes for patients from separate clusters are independent.
 Suppose the data consist of $m$ clusters indexed by $i$ with $j=1,..,n_i$ patients in cluster $i$ and total sample size $n = \sum^m_{i=1} n_i$.
 Also, consider the situation where the cluster size is potentially informative, that is, there exists a latent relationship between the cluster sizes and observed transition outcomes.
 Under such a scenario, the cluster size $n_i$ is a random variable.
+Recently, Bakoyannis \cite{bakoyannis2020} proposed a weighted nonparametric estimator of the SOP that accounts for ICS and established the large sample property using empirical process theory.
+Inference around this estimator is based on a population formed by randomly selecting a cluster unit from a randomly selected cluster.
+Following the notation presented in Section \ref{sec: RC_unclust}, we present the weighted estimator of the SOPs.

-Let $X_{IJ}(t) \subset \mathcal{S}$ denote the stochastic process for a typical patient indexed by $J$ that belongs to a typical cluster indexed by $I$, where $I \sim \mathcal{U}\{1,m\}$, and given $I=i$, $J \sim \mathcal{U}\{1,n_i\}$; $\mathcal{U}$ denotes the discrete uniform distribution.
+Let $X_{IJ}(t) \in \mathcal{S}$ denote the stochastic process for a typical patient indexed by $J$ that belongs to a typical cluster indexed by $I$, where $I \sim \mathcal{U}\{1,m\}$, and given $I=i$, $J \sim \mathcal{U}\{1,n_i\}$; $\mathcal{U}$ denotes the discrete uniform distribution.
 Primarily, our interest lies in carrying out covariate inference on the SOP for a randomly chosen patient in a randomly selected cluster.
 We define the marginal SOPs by taking the expectation over all $\mathbb{V}_i = \{n_i, \boldsymbol{X}_{i1}, \boldsymbol{X}_{i2}, ..., \boldsymbol{X}_{in_i}\}$, which gives $ \pi_\ell(t) = \mathbb{E} [\mathcal{I}\{X_{IJ}(t) = \ell\} ] = \mathbb{E} [\frac{1}{m}\sum^{m}_{i=1} \frac{1}{n_i} \sum^{n_i}_{j=1} \mathcal{I} \{X_{ij}(t) = \ell\} ],\ t \geq 0. $ This expression defines the probability of patient $j$ in cluster $i$ being in state $\ell$ at time $t$, under the assumption that the processes $\mathbb{V}_i, \ i=1,...,m$, are IID and the $\boldsymbol{X}_{ij}$ within a distinct cluster $i$ are exchangeable given $n_i$ \citep{lan2017}.